Document Information

 II.
 Position Description

-Seattle Ground controllers all the taxiways to the east of 16L/34R.
+Seattle Ground controller all the taxiways to the east of 16L/34R.
 It does NOT own the taxiways to the west of 16L/34R.
 Ground Control does not own any active runway; therefore SEA_GND may not taxi an aircraft across an active runway without prior approval from the Local Controller (Tower or higher).

 In the absence of the Delivery Controller (SEA_DEL), SEA_GND shall also perform the duties of SEA_DEL, which includes issuing all IFR/VFR clearances.